Branding

 6 Ways Neuroscience is Elevating Brand Interactions

-In the realm of brand marketing, the understanding and leveraging of human neurology is becoming an increasingly influential tool.
+In the realm of branding, the understanding and leveraging of human neurology is becoming an increasingly influential tool.
 Brands now aspire not only to be visually or verbally memorable but to forge a neural pathway within consumers’ brains.
 Here’s a comprehensive deep dive into the neuroscientific principles brands are wielding to strengthen their bond with consumers:

 1. Mirror Neurons: The Empathy Engine